Michael K. Lee Memorial Award Recognizing Diversity

 Purpose: To celebrate diversity and to promote an awareness of the need for increased diversity in the legal profession by honoring an individual, law firm, legal service, or other law-related organization (“award recipient”) that has a demonstrated record of promoting cultural diversity in the legal community through its participation in pipeline programs and through their commitment to the tenets set forth in the mission statement of the Diversity in the Legal Profession Committee.

-To recognize attorney Michael K. Lee’s commitment to the Diversity in the Legal Profession Committee’s mission statement as well as its commitment to promoting participation in the activities and governance of the OCBA of lawyers representing the full array of diversity.
+To recognize attorney Michael K. Lee’s commitment to the Diversity in the Legal Profession Committee’s (now part of the Membership Committee) mission statement as well as its commitment to promoting participation in the activities and governance of the OCBA of lawyers representing the full array of diversity.
 Specifically, this award recognizes an award recipient who not only expresses a desire to achieve diversity in the legal profession but also actively works in various pipeline programs committed to introducing individuals with diverse backgrounds to the legal profession.

 Additionally, the award recipient will be recognized at the OCBA Annual Meeting Awards Ceremony